spacemanholdings/Argonaut/README.md

 # Taxable Token QRC-20 Mintable
 The Taxable Token is a new specification of a type of token that is continously minted.
 During contract creation the token is pegged to a ratio in the native token, then anyone is able to mint new tokens by depositing the native token into the contract.
 The contract also takes in a taxrate at the begining of

 For example, if the ratio is set 1 QTUM : 100 Tokens, with a tax rate of 20%, then for every 1 QTUM sent to the contract, the sender will receive 80 tokens, with 20 tokens being taxed and sent to the beneficiary.
-In the example of a non profit, you might have an admin chapter which takes the taxed tokens, and regular org chapters which petition for local events or local sponsorship, which donors could fund directly with their tokens.
+In the example of a non profit, you might have an admin chapter which takes the taxed tokens, and regular org chapters which petition for local events or local sponsorship, which donors could fund directly with their tokens. <br />
 [More Info To Be Added Later]

 ## TODO